Gluten Free Ham and Bean Soup

 Restaurants have long known the secret, that today’s leftovers can be reinvented into tomorrow’s soups and stews.
 It eliminates waste and makes good economic sense too.
 I try to follow this principle in my own kitchen by using every last bit of food so that nothing goes to waste.

 Brunswick Stew was always a restaurant favorite of mine.
 This thick, spicy stew is the ideal way to use up leftovers.
-So, when I made pulled pork earlier this week, I put aside some of the meat to make this easy stew.
-I added chicken as well, and the rest of the ingredients are pantry staples.
+So, whenever I make pulled pork, I put aside some of the meat to make this easy stew.
+I add chicken as well, and the rest of the ingredients are pantry staples.

 I’m excited to tell you that no oddball ingredients were needed to make Brunswick Stew gluten free.
 Of course, when dining out always check with the kitchen to be sure it is safe to order.
 At home, you know what to do.
 Check labels when using canned products, condiments and seasonings.